Bootstrap-based tests for the total time on test and the excess wealth orders: Introduction

-The TTT order can be used to define the \textit{new better than used in expectation} (NBUE) family of distributions.
-The NBUE condition has applications in survival analysis and reliability.
-For example, it can be used in age replacement policies \citep{barlow1975}, applied to shock models \citep{block}, or used to derive bounds for the survival function \citep{cheng,brown}.
-This condition expresses the notion of positive ageing -- meaning that ageing has an adverse effect on lifetime -- in a weaker sense compared to popular other properties, such as the \textit{increasing hazard rate} (IHR), the \textit{increasing hazard rate on average} (IHRA) and the \textit{decreasing mean residual life} (DMRL) ones \citep{LifeDist}.
+{Finally, note that the} TTT order can be used to define the \textit{new better than used in expectation} (NBUE) family of distributions, {which} also has applications in survival analysis and reliability.
+For example, it can be employed in age replacement policies \citep{barlow1975}, applied to shock models \citep{block}, or leveraged to derive bounds for the survival function \citep{cheng,brown}. {The NBUE} condition expresses the notion of positive ageing -- meaning that ageing has an adverse effect on lifetime -- in a weaker sense compared to other popular properties, such as the \textit{increasing hazard rate}, the \textit{increasing hazard rate on average} and the \textit{decreasing mean residual life} \citep{LifeDist}.
 In particular, a lifetime random variable $X$ is said to be NBUE if $X/\mu_F\geq_{ttt} E$, where $E$ is a unit exponential random variable.
-By exploiting this relation, the approach considered in this paper can also be used to define a class of bootstrap-based tests for the null hypothesis $\mathcal{H}^{NBUE}_0:X/\mu_F\geq_{ttt} E$ versus the alternative $\mathcal{H}^{NBUE}_1:X/\mu_F\not\geq_{ttt} E$.
-This class of tests may be used as a reliable alternative to other popular tests (see for instance \cite{hollander,anis2011,anis2014}), which consider the null hypothesis of exponentiality, namely, $\mathcal{H}_0^E:X/\mu_f=_dE$, versus the alternative that $F$ is strictly NBUE, namely, $X/\mu_F>_{ttt} E$.
-Such tests are not exhaustive, in other words, they are not supposed to work under $\mathcal{H}^{NBUE}_1$.
+By exploiting this relation, the approach considered in this paper can also be used to define a class of bootstrap-based tests for the null hypothesis $\mathcal{H}^{NBUE}_0:$ ``$X$ is NBUE" versus the alternative $\mathcal{H}^{NBUE}_1:$ ``$X$ is not NBUE".
+This class of tests may be used as a {complement} to other popular tests (see for instance \cite{hollander,anis2011,anis2014}), which consider the null hypothesis of exponentiality, namely, $\mathcal{H}_0^E:X/\mu_F=_dE$, versus the alternative that $F$ is strictly NBUE, namely, $X/\mu_F>_{ttt} E$.
+Such tests are not exhaustive, in other words, they are not supposed to work under $\mathcal{H}^{NBUE}_1$. {However, if for a given dataset $\mathcal{H}_0^E$ is rejected whereas $\mathcal{H}^{NBUE}_0$ is not, one may conclude that the underlying distribution is strictly NBUE.
+Recently, another class of tests for $\mathcal{H}^{NBUE}_0$ versus $\mathcal{H}^{NBUE}_1$ has been proposed by \cite{landonbue}, with a different approach which does not rely on bootstrap procedures.}